Future Course Offerings

 Courses at the 1000 and 2000 level are offered in a regular rotation whenever possible.
 Courses with high demand, such as Canadian and World History are ordinarily offered on each campus (Surrey, Richmond, and Langley).
 Remember that a broad grounding in lower-level history is often more appropriate than a narrowly-defined focus.
 If you complete a broad range of introductory courses you will be much better prepared to complete our upper-level courses successfully.
 Upper-level courses are usually offered on the Surrey Campus, but we endeavour to offer 2-3 upper-level courses in Richmond each year.

-Please note that these courses and their delivery modes are subject to change; this information is provided only to facilitate your course planning.
-The registration guide and timetable is the only official source of our course offerings and the mode/location of delivery.
+Please note that these courses are subject to change; this information is provided only to facilitate your course planning.
+The registration guide and timetable is the only official source of our course offerings.

 HIST1110Kanata: Indigenous Histories in Canada X